 Homeworld's observations: "The photographs display evidence that the urine sediment is not merely mineral accumulations being flushed from the body.
 The photographs indicate that the particles are very active, and are growing "tendrils," fibers," "ruffles," protrusions," and are creating connections between themselves.
 These connecting "fibers" appear to be creating translucent "crystal clear" objects that give the appearance of "crystal fibers."

 Although Morgellons has no known "cure" at this time, we believe recognizing and identifying the disease gives a patient something to go on so they can start becoming proactive with their health.

 This is a costly illness with many patients seeing anywhere from 10-60 doctors without a diagnosis.
 Often these visits are out-of-pocket expenditures as patients escalate up the food chain to specialists not within their health plans, bankrupting themselves unnecessarily.
 Having a diagnosis will allow sufferers to make informed decisions about their next healthcare choices.

 There is no silver bullet when it comes to Morgellons.
-A holistic approach working with diet and pH, plus supplements to rebuild the body's systems is one approach towards proactive change.
+A holistic approach working with diet and pH, plus supplements to rebuild the body's systems is one avenue towards proactive change and symptom reduction.

-Fibers and particles in various states of emerging from the skin.
-This mass exodus happens after coconut oil has been applied to skin and usually takes 3-4 hours after application to see this kind of event.
+Fibers and particles in various states of emergence from the skin.
+This mass exodus happens after coconut oil has been applied to my skin and usually takes 3-4 hours after application to see these kind of results.
 Enlargement 200X